 And then the passion died.
 I recaptured it a few times, tried to put a couple bands together and made a few false starts but with one exception, one incredible inspiration in my early 30's, I no longer write songs, sing, play or perform.
 I pick up a guitar maybe once a month, for a few minutes but it just isn't there anymore.
 And I'm not sure why.

 Over the years, I've written well over 100 songs and a select few, at least the lyrics, are presented here.
 I've also included "notes" at the end, just to try to give an idea of what the song would sound like.
-I suppose, to that end, I should also say my three biggest musical influences were the Beatles, Blue Rodeo and the Alan Parson's Project.
+I suppose, to that end, I should also say my biggest musical influences were Buddy Holly, the Beatles, the Alan Parsons Project, Tom Petty and Blue Rodeo.